Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 According to Dr. Barry Green, Professor of Surgery (Otolaryngology) and former Director of The John B. Pierce Laboratory, there’s a reason that you sweat after eating spicy things.

-He says, “The answer hinges on the fact that spicy foods excite the receptors in the skin that normally respond to heat … which triggers] the physical reactions of heat, including vasodilation, sweating, and flushing.”
+“The answer hinges on the fact that spicy foods excite the receptors in the skin that normally respond to heat …which triggers the physical reactions of heat, including vasodilation, sweating, and flushing,” Green says.
+(1)

-Essentially, the capsaicin, a chemical found in spicy foods, tricks your body into thinking it’s actually hot, which causes your body to sweat.
+If you’re one of those wondering “why do i feel hot after eating spicy foods,” you should know that essentially, capsaicin—a chemical found in spicy foods—tricks your body into thinking it’s actually hot, which causes your body to sweat.

 2. Caffeine